gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieves all languages supported by the app.
+Use this API to get a list of languages supported in the application

 *Returned Response:*